DataMa-Solutions/docs/prep/aside/actions/Append.md

 layout: page
 ---

-### Thanks to this option, you can cross several datasets.

-You can add and cross two different datasets thanks to the option "append".
+**Append action allow you to merge two source flow in one.**

+### Why ?

+DataMa Prep allow you to import data from multiple source to a single output ready for DataMa Core's solutions.
+In order to join our multiple source we need an Append action.

+### How to use it ?

+For instance,
-For instance, if you have input a Google sheet and a Google trend file, you might want to make a fusion of both of their data.
-To do so, after uploading your files, you need to append the datasets: below, you can see that the sample is uniting the dimension "Date" from the Google sheet and the dimension "date" from the Google trend extract.
-That is how, on the sample, "date" and "Date" become one and only dimension.
+if you have input a Google sheet and a Google trend file, you might want to make a fusion of both of their data.

+To do so, in the action menu of the block where you want to merge datasets select "Append".
+It will automatically merge datasets.

+On the sidebar, you can also notice the summary of each of the dataset's columns.

+If there are some columns shared between both dataset, it will merge them instead of duplicate them.
+All non-shared columns of each dataset will be seed with NULL value.

 ![Append ui](images/Appendstep1.png)

-On the sidebar, you can also notice the summary of each of the dataset's dimensions.

 Congrats!
 Your dataset is ready to be uploaded in DataMa's solution!